Skip to content

 One of Hudi’s favorite tools in the studio “to get something dramatic quickly” is the optical snoot.
 The optical snoot is a device that mounts straight onto your light.
 It includes a lens at the front to focus and defocus the light as well as a lever to change the size of the light beam (much like controlling aperture on a lens).

-While you can use the optical snoot on it’s own as a spotlight, the part that makes an optical snoot really fun is the ability to use little metal gobos that look like stencils with various designs cut out of them.
+While you can use the optical snoot on its own as a spotlight, what's really fun is to use it in combination with little metal gobos that look like stencils with various designs cut out of them.

-These circular metal gobos are placed in a slot within the optical snoot, between the focusing lens and the light source.
+You can place these circular metal gobos in a slot within the optical snoot between the focusing lens and the light source.
 The pattern on the gobos is the pattern you’ll see projected onto your subject.
 The gobos seen here are cut to look like a window frame, a window shade, and window blinds.

 It does take a bit of trial and error to get the optical snoot to project the gobo in just the right place within the scene.
 After choosing the window frame gobo and fitting the optical snoot to the light, Hudi then turns out all the lights in the studio and uses just the modeling light to see how the gobo is casting light and shadow across the set.